Daniel Fast Snacks

 The right way to snack is to have within reach two components that are convenient, compliant, fast, and accessible.

-You want to spend as little time as possible thinking about your snack option.
+You want to spend as little time thinking about your snack option as possible.
 The best snack option during the Daniel Fast would be a fruit.
 Keep your fruits within eyesight and easy reach.

 Create a beautiful fruit centerpiece in your kitchen or living room that will be irresistible when the cravings strike.

 Keep clean, peeled, and diced fruits and chopped vegetables in your fridge.
-That way, you will have something to grab fast for that instant satisfaction.
+That way, you will have something to grab quickly for instant satisfaction.

 Nuts and Seeds

-Portion your favorite seeds and nuts in small containers and include your preferred seasonings so that you can have something to consume on the go.
+Portion your favorite seeds and nuts in small containers and include your preferred seasonings to consume on the go.

-If you have to purchase snacks, do not eat them directly from the store-bought packaging.
+If you must purchase snacks, do not eat them directly from the store-bought packaging.
 By doing so, you may end up overeating.

 Preparing your snacks gives you quick and easy-to-grab healthy snack options.